jdelano/Problem-Solving-With-Code/README.md

 If you have questions about the code or suggestions for improvement, feel free to open an issue or contact the author through the book’s official website.

 Happy coding!

+## Known Errors

+The following errors were discovered in the book after it went to press:

+- Chapter 8
+   - Code Block 8.6:
+      - On line 15, the type of the grid parameter for the Matches method should be `ItemType` instead of `ResourceType`.
+      - On line 21, the pattern array name should be lower case `pattern` instead of upper case `Pattern`.
+   - Code Block 8.9: The parameters passed into the Equipment constructor were in the wrong order.
+The correct code should be as follows:
+      ```csharp
+      Equipment sword = new Equipment(ItemType.Sword, 1, 50, 25);
+      ```
+- Appendix A
+   - Code Block A.5:
+      - On line 7, the type of the result parameter should be `Item` instead of `Resource`.
+- Appendix B
+   - On page 226, coalescing was spelled incorrectly.